How to Become a Notary in NC (North Carolina) How to Become a Notary in NC (North Carolina)

 Where am I be able to notarize?

-Notarization Jurisdiction: As a Notary in North Carolina, you are authorized to perform notarial acts anywhere within the state’s boundaries.
+Notarization Jurisdiction: By serving as a Notary in North Carolina, you have been empowered to execute notarization in all places within the state’s borders.

 Who can I notarize for?